KonnerEL/Smarty/README.md

 # Smarty
-A Smart Contract Language based on design by contract and Event-B.
+A Smart Contract Language based on Design by Contract and Event-B.

 ## Structure of Smart Contracts on Smarty